THinnerichs/DTI-VOODOO/ideas/ideas.md

 ----------------------------------------------------

-- run gaphsage as link predictor
+- run graphsage as link predictor
 - extract predictions from search results

+- Read paper how convolution over node features is done
+  - Otherwise use same structure but with different node labels?

+- update targets based on new alignments
+  - update after new hmm\_search went trough :)